 2. Pastors pray

-leaders in prayer.
-They set the example for prayer in their personal lives, in
+prayer.
+They set the example for prayer in their personal lives, in their

-their marriages, and in their families.
-They follow Christ, lead their
+marriages, and in their families.
+They follow Christ, lead their families, and

-shepherds, pastors care for the church.
-They lovingly seek after those who are
+care for the church.
+They lovingly seek after those who are going astray, visit

-going astray, visit and pray for the sick and hurting, and biblically govern
+and pray for the sick and hurting, and biblically govern the church’s finances

 Because false teachers can enter the church, Pastors are responsible to faithfully uphold the plain teaching of Scripture and refute those who contradict it (Acts 15:6-21, Acts 10:17-31, Titus 1:9).

-any process of church discipline for the dual purpose of leading people to
+of church discipline for the dual purpose of leading people to repentance and

-repentance and protecting the church from sin and division (1 Thess 5:12).
+protecting the church from sin and division (1 Thess.
+5:12).

 5. Pastors lead